andi22032212/TurtleNetworkLPoSDistributer/README.md

 ```

 ## Doing the payments
-For the actual payout, the masspayment tool needs to be run.
+For the actual payout, the massPayment.js tool needs to be run.
 Before it could be started, it also needs to be configured:
 ```sh
 /**
  *  Put your settings here: